 The Colorado plateau is one area where the sequence can be observed, but the order is worldwide, so that index fossils from this sequence do well at correlating from one area of the earth to another.
 A long-age evolutionary model easily explains the order by gradual development over long periods of time.
 Sudden appearances in the record, such as the Cambrian explosion and the appearance of angiosperms, are difficult but not impossible to explain.
-A short-age flood model explains the order by ecological zonation, flotation, and motility; however, some specific features are not particularly easy to explain: biogeography, the detailed small-scale order, the lack of mixing (no humans with dinosaurs, no angiosperm pollen with trilobites), and the observation that fossils (even of animal types assumed to be on Noah's ark) become more and more similar to modern forms as one moves up the geologic column.
+A short-age flood model explains the order by ecological zonation and by differential animal behavior, motility, flotation, and sorting; however, some specific features are not particularly easy to explain: biogeography, the detailed small-scale order, the general lack of mixing (no humans with dinosaurs, no angiosperm pollen with trilobites), and the observation that fossils (even of animal types assumed to be on Noah's ark) become more and more similar to modern forms as one moves up the geologic column.